jupyterlab/jupyterlab/packages/faq-extension/faq.md

 JupyterLab offers a number of features beyond the classic Jupyter Notebook.
 Here are a few of them you may want to try out:

+* Multiple models of interactive computing in addition to Jupyter
+  Notebooks:
+  - Code Consoles provide an interactive scratchpad for coding.
+  - Attach a Kernel to any text file, including source files in your favorite language, markdown, and LaTeX.
 * Arrange multiple notebooks, terminals, text files, etc. in the application using drag and drop.
+* Build-in support for a wide variety of file and output formats:
+  - Image
+  - HTML
+  - PDF
+  - Virtual DOM
+  - Vega/Vega-Lite
+  - CSV
+  - JSON
 * Run code interactively outside of a notebook in the Code Console, and connect one to a text file.
 * Right click on a markdown file and "Open with..." a live markdown viewer.
 * Double click on CSV files to view them as a nicely formatted table.